 However, Edge’s spear was generally the worst looking.
 There was little to no impact on the move, with many fans comparing it to a “running hug”.
 He has improved it since his comeback in 2021 but those years with terrible spears were hard to watch.

 Bobby Lashley redefined the spear whilst in TNA.
 While he used the move in WWE, he added his own twist to it after leaving the company.
 A literal twist, mind you, as he spun out of the move just as he made impact with his opponent.
-Personally, not my favourite but an innovative way to pull of a very normalised move and made it his own.
+Personally, not my favorite but an innovative way to pull off a very normalized move and made it his own.